Allied perceptions on security, defence and NATO

 Sample size: In all countries polled online a sample of at least 1,000 respondents per country was achieved.
 In face-to-face countries at least 500 individuals per country were interviewed.
 28,909 interviews were conducted in total.

 Methodology: Online interviews, quotas applied on gender, age and region.
 In Montenegro, Albania and North Macedonia, interviews were conducted via telephone.

 All data has been weighted according to the latest population statistics.

 Results for the NATO total take into account population size of each country.

 Margin of error: The survey uses non-probability sampling.
 The indicative margin of error of +/- 3%.

-All data is displayed in percentages unless otherwise specified.
-Due to rounding results will not always add up to 100%.
+2020 data is based on interviews conducted by Kantar among 28,517 adults in the 30 NATO member countries between 5 and 23 November 2020.
 2019 data charted is based on surveys of 28,752 adults conducted in November 2019 by Populus in 29 NATO member countries and North Macedonia.